 Reconciling Gluten Intolerance And Diabetes

-An estimated 1% of the general population suffers from celiac disease.
+An estimated 1% of the general population live with celiac disease.
 And there is a significantly higher prevalence of the disease in people living with type 1 diabetes.
 For those people who have two autoimmune diseases, gluten-free eating is anything but a fad.

 What is gluten, exactly?

-Contrary to what the recent dietary trend would have you believe, gluten is not bad in and of itself.
+Contrary to what the recent dietary trend would have you believe, gluten is not bad itself.
 This protein, present in wheat, rye, triticale and barley, helps bind bread and other baked goods, which is why it’s found in many processed foods.

 Celiac disease or gluten intolerance?

-In people who suffer from celiac disease, gluten triggers an abnormal reaction of the immune system, causing damage to the small intestine.
+In people who live with celiac disease, gluten triggers an abnormal reaction of the immune system, causing damage to the small intestine.
 This results in nutrient deficiencies, which can lead to fatigue, anemia, weight loss, cramps and chronic diarrhea.